Fran García (footballer, born 1992)

-Francisco 'Fran' García Solsona (born 7 December 1992) is a Spanish professional footballer who plays as a left-back for Cypriot First Division club Anorthosis Famagusta.
+Francisco 'Fran' García Solsona (born 7 December 1992) is a Spanish professional footballer who plays as a left-back for Primera Federación club Juventud Torremolinos.

 Club career

 Born in Villarreal, Valencian Community, García was a youth product at local club Villarreal CF, making his senior debut in 2009 and going on to spend several seasons in the Tercera División with the C team.
 On 19 June 2010 he made his first appearance with the reserves, playing ten minutes in a 1–2 Segunda División home loss against UD Salamanca.

 On 16 July 2014, after featuring regularly for the B side in the Segunda División B, García signed a two-year contract with Albacete Balompié, recently returned to the second tier.
 On 22 January of the following year, he returned to Villarreal B on loan until June.

 García moved abroad in summer 2016 by joining Romania's ASA 2013 Târgu Mureș but, shortly after, went back to Spain with third-division CF Fuenlabrada due to the former's economic problems.
 In July 2018, he returned to both the second tier and Albacete.
 He scored his first professional goal on 28 October 2020, opening an eventual 1–1 home draw with UD Las Palmas.

 On 10 July 2021, the free agent García agreed to a contract with Burgos CF also in division two.
 Two years later, he signed for Anorthosis Famagusta FC of the Cypriot First Division.